sjoyee/subscription-tracker-app/README.md

 ## Future enhancements
 * Implement a stronger user authentication (eg: stronger password restriction)
+* Implement refresh token by refreshing the access token instead of logging user out immediately
 * Allow updating of user details
 * Handle loading and error UI for a better UX

+## Disclaimer
+This project is intended solely for self-learning purposes and is not meant for any commercial use.
+Any logos, images, or other media used or generated within this project are randomly sourced from the internet and not intended to represent any real-world brands or entities.
+If any copyrighted material is inadvertently used, please contact the author for removal.